chrislopresto/ember-freestyle/README.md

 # [WIP] Ember Freestyle [![Build Status](https://travis-ci.org/chrislopresto/ember-freestyle.svg?branch=master)](https://travis-ci.org/chrislopresto/ember-freestyle)

 Ember Freestyle is an Ember addon that allows you to quickly create a living styleguide for your Ember app.
+Whereas other living style guide projects showcase current CSS using dummy HTML, Ember Freestyle presents existing Ember components from your app in a dedicated living style guide.

-*This is a work in progress.*
+*This is a work in progress.
+Collaboration is welcomed.*

 ## Installation